bpradeep508/WilleyMLaaS/README.md

 **OpenFHE Installtion (4GB RAM requried)**</br>
-To setup evnvironemnt follow the instruction in the https://github.com/openfheorg/openfhe-python?tab=readme-ov-file#system-level-installation</br>
+To setup evnvironemnt follow the instruction in https://github.com/openfheorg/openfhe-python?tab=readme-ov-file#system-level-installation</br>
  1)Each fie includes approximation and with out approxiation.</br>
  2)Chagne the file path according to your system path </br>
  3) To experminet the apprxoimate adders uncomment corresponing lines in "def approaddBits(r, a, b, carry):" and change lines in adder "def addNumbers(ctA, ctB, nBits):" function "if condtion to i>4"</br>